Looking for the Top Things To Do in New York City?

 This is the world’s most technologically advanced, interactive display of miniatures- everything is tiny, but you will have big-time fun at this attraction.

-This modern and interactive museum with plenty to discover, offers miniature figures of world of famous buildings, all over the world at one time.
+This modern and interactive museum with plenty to discover, offers miniature figures of the world of famous buildings, all over the world at one time.
 The place is huge!
-There is over 50,000 square feet of worlds to check out from over 40 countries.
+There are over 50,000 square feet of worlds to check out from over 40 countries.

-There’s miniature worlds from the USA, Europe, Asia and even a fully operational miniature airport!
+There are miniature worlds from the USA, Europe, Asia, and even a fully operational miniature airport!

-You can even become apart of the attraction yourself with the 3D scanner.
-This is an optional extra, but basically the 3D scanner can make a miniature you and pop it in one of the displays.
+You can even become a part of the attraction yourself with the 3D scanner.
+This is an optional extra, but the 3D scanner can make a miniature you and pop it in one of the displays.

 Description of the Staten Island Ferry By Where The Wild Kids Wander

 One of the top things to do in New York is also free!
 You read that right.
 FREE!
-The Staten Island Ferry, the iconic orange boat you see in many movie and television shows, offers free transportation between Manhattan and Staten Island.
+The Staten Island Ferry, the iconic orange boat you see in many movies and television shows, offers free transportation between Manhattan and Staten Island.
+It is one of the best free activities in NYC!

 Why would you want to ride the Staten Island Ferry?
 For the views!
 The ferry rides right by Liberty Island, giving the riders a perfect view of both the Statue of Liberty and Ellis Island.